RustyDust/check_mysql_stats/README.md

 # check_mysql_stats

-A simple tool to check some MySQL/MariaDB statistics gathered from information_schema.global_stats.
+A simple tool to check some MySQL/MariaDB statistics gathered from `'information_schema.global_stats'`.
 It's not pretty but I wanted to play with Go a bit and while doing so create something I could use as well.

 ## Build